kermitt2/grobid/doc/Notes-grobid-developers.md

 ### Release

+**Warning:** This release documentation will have to be updated because all the Bintray services will be deprecated on May 1st 2021.
+We will have to use Maven as in the old times.

 In order to make a new release:

-+ make sure that there are no additional models in the grobid-home, usually it is better to have a second cloned project **over ssh** for the release
++ make sure that there are no additional models in the grobid-home.
+Best is to have a second cloned project **over ssh** for the release

 + Make the release:
 ```